• Skip to primary navigation

 • Contact Us

-Home > Search for DIY Projects by Trade Type > The Complete Guide to Electrics in the Home Including Wiring and Circuits, Switches and Sockets and Lighting > The Complete Guide to Choosing, Fitting and Maintaining Fixed Home Appliances including the Why Hardwire Appliances in your Home
+Home > Search for DIY Projects by Trade Type > Electrical DIY How To Projects including Wiring and Lighting Advice > The Complete Guide to Fixed Home Appliances in the Home

 Everything you need to know about Fixed Appliance which can be wired into your home.
 We cover all aspects of fitting, maintaining and buying the typical appliances which are fixed in people’s homes.
 Fixed Appliance are those appliance which are permanently connected in your home, so take a little more consideration, particularly with sighting and connecting.
 We cover cookers, TV’s, showers and a range of other appliances.